 Aside from timelines, checklists are another great tool to use in your product roadmap.
 Checklists break down a massive project, like a product launch, into smaller actionable tasks that can be achieved and marked off when completed.

 A checklist will require some work to create as it needs bigger goals to be broken down into its minutest components.
 But once that part is decided, the checklist will make it so much easier for everyone involved in the project to manage their workload.

 Look at this checklist below which breaks down a marketing campaign into smaller, achievable tasks.

 Checklists also make the product manager’s job better; they will no longer need to keep following up with colleagues about whether or not tasks have been completed.
 A quick glance at the checklist will tell you everything you need to know, so you can move on to the next task.
-Using a project management tool like Trello, Pivotal Tracker, productboard, or JIRA also makes this an easy task.
+Using a specialized tool like ProductPlan also makes sharing a roadmap overview an easy task.

 Include Dates Updated